 Ask for Help

-Your friends probably love you more than you know.
-Ask them for help moving your things from your apartment or dorm into the moving truck.
+Your friends probably love you more than you realize, and moving is the perfect time to call in some favors.
+While hiring professional Connecticut movers can make the process much easier, having friends help get your things from your apartment or dorm into the truck can save time and stress.
 Whether your friends are good at packing or they are strong and ready to lift heavy things, there is something for everyone to do.
 Moving takes a lot of work and if you haven’t done it in a while, it can be hard to do alone especially if you have large pieces that will require more than one person to lift.
 Offer to pay them a little for their time or feed them some delicious food and drinks and you’ll likely get the truck loaded up in no time.

 Get Free Moving Boxes